-Morning Time is a big topic in the Charlotte Mason world.
-Homeschooling moms, including myself, use it to consolidate things that might otherwise get lost in a busy schedule, or as a way to be more intentional about spreading the feast wide.
-Lately, I’ve even seen many moms printing out “menus” for their current Morning Time offerings as a way to really emphasize the feast idea as well as make the time more structured for their kids.
+“Morning Time” can be a big topic in the Charlotte Mason world.
+Homeschooling moms, including myself, use it during our homeschool days to consolidate things that might otherwise get lost in a busy schedule or as a way to be more intentional about spreading the feast wide.
+Lately, I’ve even seen some moms printing out “menus” for their current Morning Time offerings as a way to emphasize the feast idea as well as make the time more structured for their kids.

-In her book, Liturgy of the Ordinary: Sacred Practices in Everyday Life, Tish Harrison Warren, wrote about what she did when she realized she was beginning her days in a similar fashion:
+In her book, Liturgy of the Ordinary: Sacred Practices in Everyday Life, Tish Harrison Warren wrote about what she did when she realized she was beginning her days in a similar fashion:

 …I decided for Lent that year I’d exchange routines: I’d stop waking up with my phone, and instead I’d make the bed, first thing.
 I also decided to spend the first few minutes after I made the bed sitting (on my freshly made bed) in silence.
 So I banished my smartphone from the bedroom.

 My new Lenten routine didn’t make me wildly successful or cheerfully buoyant as some had promised, but I began to notice, very subtly, that my day was imprinted differently.
 The first activity of my day, the first move I made, was not that of a consumer, but that of a colaborer with God.
 Instead of going to a device for a morning fix of instant infotainment, I touched the tangible softness of our well-worn covers, tugged against wrinkled cotton, felt the hard wood beneath my bare feet.
 In the creation story, God entered chaos and made order and beauty.
 In making my bed I reflected that creative act in the tiniest, most ordinary way.
 In my small chaos, I made small order.Liturgy of the Ordinary: Sacred Practices in Everyday Life, Tish Harrison Warren

-Before the kids get up and sometimes when they’re already awake (and definitely before I even touch my phone), I climb out of bed and go downstairs to our living room, curl up in a green armchair we got on clearance at Ikea, and make my way through a stack of books that permanently resides on the small table beside the chair.
-The books have changed throughout the year as my morning routine is just as flexible as that of our school time, but the general rhythm has been the same.
+Before the kids get up, sometimes when they’re already awake, and definitely before I even touch my phone, I climb out of bed and go downstairs to our living room.
+There I curl up in a green armchair we got on clearance at Ikea and make my way through a stack of books that permanently resides on the small table beside it.
+The books have changed throughout these last few years because my morning routine is just as flexible as that of our school time, but the general rhythm has been the same.
 And even though I don’t do it every single day, this is the first time in my life that I have consistently had a quiet time like this for this long.

 It has been a good thing.